-NAfME is the professional organization for all music educators – pre-service, active, or retired.
-As a member of NAfME Collegiate you will
+NAfME is the professional organization for all music educators – collegiate, active, and retired.
+As a member of NAfME Collegiate you will:

-- gain the benefit of a professional identity at the earliest stages of your career,
+- Gain the benefit of a professional identity at the earliest stages of your career,

-- have exclusive opportunities to interact with and learn from active music educators and administrators,
+- Have exclusive opportunities to interact with and learn from active music educators and administrators,

-- receive valuable professional development at state and national conferences at a significantly reduced cost (or free),
+- Receive valuable professional development at state and national conferences at a significantly reduced cost (or free),

-- participate in activities and programs that will prepare you for your career, and
+- Participate in activities and programs that will prepare you for your career, and

-- have networking opportunities that will help you get job interviews and land a job.
+- Have networking opportunities that will help you get job interviews and land a job.